samsd03/bitcoin-price-prediction/README.md

 - **Pandas & NumPy** (for data manipulation)

 ## Dataset
 The dataset used for training the models consists of historical Bitcoin price data.

 The dataset is fetched from https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data .

+After downloading the csv file, please save this to data/raw/btcusd_1-min_data.csv

 ## Installation
 Clone the repository: